playframework/play-samples/play-scala-rest-api-example/docs/src/main/paradox/appendix.md

 ## Requirements

-You will need a JDK 1.8 that is more recent than b20.
-You can download the JDK from [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+You will need JDK 11 which can download from [here](https://adoptopenjdk.net/).

 You will need to have [git](https://git-scm.com/) installed.